puppetlabs/puppet-docs/source/puppet/5.5/puppet_strings.md

 {:.task}
 ## Publish documentation to GitHub Pages

-To make your module documentation available on GitHub Pages, generate and publish HTML documentation with a Rake task.
+To make your module documentation available on GitHub Pages, generate and publish HTML documentation with the `strings:gh_pages:update` Rake task, available in `puppet-strings/tasks`

-The `strings:gh_pages:update` Rake task, available in `puppet-strings/tasks`, performs the following actions:
+The `strings:gh_pages:update` task performs the following actions:

 1. Creates a `doc` directory in the root of your project.
 1. Creates a `gh-pages` branch of the current repository, if it doesn't already exist.